coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 and internal representations of terms and commands.

-The main commands to provide custom symbolic notations for terms are ``Notation`` and ``Infix``.
-They are described in section :ref:`Notations`.
-There is also a variant of ``Notation`` which does not modify the parser.
-This provides with a form of abbreviation and it is described in Section :ref:`Abbreviations`.
-It is sometimes expected that the same symbolic notation has different meanings in different contexts.
-To achieve this form of overloading, |Coq| offers a notion of interpretation scope.
-This is described in Section :ref:`Scopes`.
+The main commands to provide custom symbolic notations for terms are :cmd:`Notation` and :cmd:`Infix`; they will be described in the :ref:`next section <Notations>`.
+There is also a variant of :cmd:`Notation` which does not modify the parser; this provides a form of :ref:`abbreviation <Abbreviations>`.
+It is sometimes expected that the same symbolic notation has different meanings in different contexts; to achieve this form of overloading, |Coq| offers a notion of :ref:`interpretation scopes <Scopes>`.

-The main command to provide custom notations for tactics is ``Tactic Notation``.
+The main command to provide custom notations for tactics is :cmd:`Tactic Notation`.
-It is described in Section :ref:`TacticNotation`.

 .. coqtop:: none